ekeneduru/RaveApi/README.md

 # RaveApi
-Check RaveApi.Test project for full Implementation.
+Check RaveApi.Test project progam file for full Implementation.

          // use your secret key from Rave Dashboard